Call Center Business Plan Template

 Customer Segmentation

-[Company Name] will primarily target the following three customer segments:
+[Company Name] will primarily target the following customer segments:

 V. Competitive Analysis